lukaswhite/php-feed-writer/README.md

 # Feed Writer

 A PHP library for writing feeds.
-Currently supports RSS 2.0 and iTunes.
+Currently supports RSS 2.0, Atom and iTunes.

 > **Important** &mdash; This is a work in progress

+## Features

+* Lightning Fast
+* Modern &mdash; uses PHP7
+* Flexible; use it for syndication, media, podcasts...
+* Easy to extend
+* Supports custom namespaces
+* Full MediaRSS support
+* GeoRSS support
+* Supports XSL stylesheets
+* No third-party dependencies
+* Fully tested

-## Examples
+## Simple Examples

 ### RSS